 On May 26, 2021, the Regulation (EU) 2017/745 on Medical Devices (the "MDR") entered into application, repealing and replacing both the Medical Devices Directive, and the Active Implantable Medical Devices.
 The MDR and its associated guidance documents and harmonized standards govern, among other things, device design and development, preclinical and clinical or performance testing, premarket conformity assessment, registration and listing, manufacturing, labeling, storage, claims, sales and distribution, export and import and post-market surveillance, vigilance, and market surveillance.
 Medical devices including medical device software ("MDSW") must comply with the General Safety and Performance Requirements ("GSPRs") set out in Annex I of the MDR.
 Compliance with these requirements is a prerequisite to be able to affix the CE mark to devices, including MDSW, without which they cannot be marketed or sold in the EEA.
 To demonstrate compliance with the GSPRs provided in the MDR and obtain the right to affix the CE mark, medical devices manufacturers must undergo a conformity assessment procedure, which varies according to the type of medical device and its classification.
-Apart from low-risk medical devices (Class I with no measuring function, not reusable and which are not sterile), in relation to which the manufacturer may issue an EC Declaration of Conformity based on a self-assessment of the conformity of its products with the GSPRs, a conformity assessment procedure requires the involvement of a Notified Body, which is an organization designated by a Competent Authority of an EEA country to conduct conformity assessment.
-Depending on the relevant conformity assessment procedure, the Notified Body issues a CE Certificate of Conformity (the "Certificate") following successful completion of a conformity assessment procedure conducted in relation to the medical device and its manufacturer and their conformity with the GSPRs.
-This Certificate and the related conformity assessment procedure conducted in relation
+Apart from low-risk medical devices (Class I with no measuring function, not reusable and which are not sterile), in relation to which the manufacturer may issue an EC Declaration of Conformity based on a self-assessment of the conformity of its products with the GSPRs, a conformity assessment procedure requires the involvement of a Notified Body, which is an organization designated by a Competent Authority of an EEA country to conduct conformity assessments.
+Depending on the relevant conformity assessment procedure, the Notified Body audits and examines the technical documentation and the quality management system for the manufacture, design and final inspection of the medical devices.
+The Notified Body issues a CE Certificate of Conformity (the "Certificate") following successful completion of a conformity assessment procedure conducted in relation to the medical device and its manufacturer and their conformity with the GSPRs.
+This Certificate and the related conformity assessment process entitles the manufacturer to affix the CE Mark to its medical devices after having drawn up and signed a related EC Declaration of Conformity.